ibm-ecosystem-engineering/envizi-integration-hub-app/docs/60-utils/01-configuring-redhat-enterprise-linux-for-running-web-app/readme.md

 # How to configure RedHat Enterprise Linux for running the web app

-This document explains about how to install the following in Redhat RedHat Enterprise Linux 9.4 for to run a Carbon React Web application using yarn.
+This document explains the steps for installing the necessary components/tools on RedHat Enterprise Linux 9.4 for to run a Carbon React Web application using yarn.

 - Yarn
 - NVM
 - Node